OfficeDev/Office-Inspectors-for-Fiddler/README.md

-#Microsoft Office Inspectors for Fiddler
+﻿# Microsoft Office Inspectors for Fiddler
 This README document provides the instruction on installing Microsoft Office Inspectors for Fiddler.

 The MAPI Inspector evaluates the captured traffic between Outlook and Exchange; whereas the FSSHTTPandWOPI Inspector evaluates the captured traffic between client and SharePoint.
 These Microsoft Office Inspectors are able to display the protocol content in a user-friendly format.
 You may choose to install one or both inspectors.

 For details on how to use the inspectors: see [*MAPI Inspector for Fiddler User Guide*](https://github.com/OfficeDev/MAPI-Inspector-for-Fiddler/wiki), see also [*FSSHTTPandWOPI Inspector for Fiddler User Guide*](https://github.com/OfficeDev/Office-Inspectors-for-Fiddler/wiki/FSSHTTPandWOPI).

-##Overview
+## Overview
 The Messaging Application Programming Interface (MAPI) Inspector for [Fiddler](http://www.telerik.com/fiddler) decodes the MAPI message payload of an HTTP POST request and response according to [MS-OXCMAPIHTTP](https://msdn.microsoft.com/en-us/library/Dn530952(v=EXCHG.80).aspx).
 The MAPI Inspector is displayed under the *Inspectors* tab in Fiddler.

 In addition to the MAPI Inspector, the File Synchronization via SOAP over HTTP Protocol (FSSHTTP) and the Web Application Open Platform Interface Protocol (WOPI)—combined as FSSHTTPandWOPI—also has a plug-in inspector for Fiddler which decodes: